W R I T E R D I R E C T O R

 J A M E S H U G H E S

-In his career, James has directed over 200 actors, and his short films have screened at 150 film festivals.
+In his career, James has directed over 200 actors, and his last two short films screened at over 150 film festivals.

 His debut short film, The Stars & The Stones, was an official selection of numerous festivals including three Oscar Qualifying ones, Raindance, Encounters Film Festival, and the Calgary International Film Festival.

 James followed this with The Velvet Abstract, an award-winning environmental film produced on six continents.
 It is narrated by Tobias Menzies (The Crown, Outlander), scored by Jean-Pascal Beintus (Little Women, The Tree of Life, The Shape of Water, Harry Potter) and edited by the Oscar Nominated Editor Patrick J Don Vito (Green Book).
-The film has screened at over 80 international film festivals, and has won 17 Best Film Awards.
+The film has screened at over 90 international film festivals, and has won 17 Best Film Awards.

 James is now busy prepping CHAIRS, for its shoot later this year.